DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 pulumi --non-interactive plugin ls
 ```

+> For macOS users: Internet Sharing needs to be enabled for the networking to work properly.
+Enable it in System Settings -> General -> Sharing.
+It does not matter which interface you enable it on, as long as it is enabled and the connection being shared is the one you use for Internet connection.

 ## Getting started

 A straightforward flow to setup a collections of VMs is as follows: